-According to Friedland and Alford (1991), every institutional order has a central logic that guides its organizational principles.
+According to Friedland & Alford (1991), every institutional order has a central logic that guides its organizational principles.
 Every institution has a central logic that limits the behavior of individuals (actors), including auditors.
 Auditor behavior in organizations can be influenced by various aspects, namely symbolic and material aspects.
-According to Thornton and Ocasio (1999), the symbolic aspect refers to the process of ideas and meanings.
+According to Thornton & Ocasio (1999), the symbolic aspect refers to the process of ideas and meanings.
 The symbolic aspect consists of rules, norms, and belief systems embedded in the organization.
 In contrast, the material aspect refers to the structure and practices of the organization.
-The material aspect consists of relational systems, routines, and artifacts (Scott, 2003).
-Both aspects have changed due to the new situation i.e. the Covid-19 pandemic.
-As a result, auditors also change because they have to adapt to current conditions.
-Changes in work patterns, ways of thinking, and work culture faced by the auditors will be able to affect their performance related to audit quality.